Centralizers in pseudo-finite groups: Involutions in pseudo-periodic groups

 \begin{lemma} In any pseudo-periodic group, for any two involutions $i$ and $j$ either there is an involution centralizing both of them or there is some non-trivial element $z$ such that $j^z=i$ and $z^2=ji$. \end{lemma} \pf In any periodic group, for any two involutions, say $i$ and $j$, either $ij$ has even order $2m$ and hence $(ij)^m$ is a central involution of $\langle i,j\rangle$, or otherwise $ij$ has odd order $2m+1$ and so $j^{(ij)^m}=i$.
 Thus, either there is an involution centralizing $i$ and $j$, or there is some non-trivial element $z$ such that $j^z=i$ and $z^2=ji$.
 As the latter is first-order expressible in the pure language of groups, the same holds in any pseudo-periodic group.

-Recall that the {\em FC-center} of a group $G$ is the collection of elements $x$ of $G$ such that the conjugacy class $x^G$ of $x$ is finite, or equivalently that the index $[G:C_G(x)]$ is finite.
+Recall that the {\em FC-center} of a group $G$ is the set of elements $x$ of $G$ whose conjugacy class $x^G$ is finite, or equivalently that the index $[G:C_G(x)]$ is finite.
 It is clearly a characteristic subgroup of $G$ and we denote it by $\FC(G)$.
-Using a result of Neumann \cite{Neu} stating that an infinite group cannot be covered by finitely many cosets of subgroups of infinite index, Belyaev show the following, see \cite[Lemma 2.1]{Bel}.
+Using a result of Neumann \cite{Neu} stating that an infinite group cannot be covered by finitely many cosets of subgroups of infinite index, Belyaev \cite[Lemma 2.1]{Bel} show the following:

 \begin{fact} Suppose that $X$ is a finite subset of an arbitrary group $G$ and $X\cap X^g$ is non-empty for any $g$ in $G$.
 Then $X\cap \FC(G)$ is non-empty as well. \end{fact}